 We are inclined to argue that, instead of establishing rigorous mechanisms to receive donor funding for the NPA while simultaneously holding its independence sacrosanct, surely it would be more savvy to fix the South African Revenue Service (Sars).
 Surely it would be sensible for the body tasked with collecting revenue in service of state functions to be better equipped?

 But then, can we afford to wait as long it surely will take for Sars to be revitalised in order for the NPA to do its work?
 Can we afford the consequences of not investigating and prosecuting those responsible for the mess at the tax agency in the first place?
-How have previous donations to the department of justice affected the NPA’s work?
+And would the supply of funding remain as consistent if the NPA were to prioritise corporate crimes?
+Or crimes committed in the name of the apartheid regime?

 There are no easy answers and the debate is an uncomfortable one.